Yvidge/yvidge.github.io/_portfolio/Epic Jam 2021 -  Path to Lizard Paradise.md

 ![GAS](/assets/images/PTLP01.png)

-Made as team of 5.
-I was responsible for game's code and implementation of team member's assets.
+Made by a team of 5.
+I was responsible for the game's code and implementation of the team members' assets.

 ![GAS](/assets/images/PTLP02.png)